Simonlee711/antibiotics-fm-benchmark/README.md

 # How to put your progress here

-Helio Was here!

 Go to your terminal app on your macbook:

 `git add *` - updates all your changes

-`git commit -m [MESSAGE]` - you add a message to update your progress
+`git commit -m "[MESSAGE]"` - you add a message to update your progress

 `git push` - puts it on Github